 A material takeoff is an important part of the estimating process for many construction projects.
 It serves as a sort of electrical material pricing guide.
 By using the blueprints for the house, you can build a list of materials necessary to complete the job.
 This list is referred to as a material takeoff list and helps you provide a detailed breakdown of costs.
 Typical materials in your materials takeoff list include:

 - Circuit breakers.

-Your list also allows you to calculate material costs, which should be broken down in your estimate.
+When it comes to knowing how to estimate electrical work, this list helps you calculate material costs, which you should also break down in your estimate.

 Step 5: Calculate labor costs

 Once you know what kind of work you’ll be doing, it’s time to calculate your labor costs.
 The simplest way to charge for residential electrical work is by the hour, which makes it easy to calculate labor costs.

 Our research indicates that the median pay of an electrician is $27.36 per hour, so you will likely pay your employees a wage similar to this amount.
 To get your overall hourly rate, figure out how many workers it takes to complete a job, then add up each of their hourly pay rates to get your total hourly labor rate.
 Then, multiply your hourly labor rate by the number of hours you estimate the job will take.